Crestone, Colorado: Spiritual and intellectual centers

-Crestone has become internationally known as a locus for a large number of many different religious and spiritual traditions.
-Accommodation of spiritual pilgrims and eco-tourists is the major industry in Crestone.
-Crestone's development as a spiritual and intellectual center was initiated by Maurice Strong, a multimillionaire businessman and United Nations Undersecretary, and his wife, Hanne Marstrand Strong.
-Using land acquired from the corporations Strong controlled they established the Manitou Foundation and Manitou Institute, which, according to its website, "provides and grants and some financial support in Crestone/Baca, Colorado, to qualified religious and spiritual projects."
-Grants of land from the foundation were made to a number of spiritual and intellectual centers in the area.
+Crestone has become internationally known as a locus for a diverse range of religious and spiritual traditions.
+Accommodating of spiritual pilgrims and eco-tourists is the major industry in Crestone.
+The town's development as a spiritual and intellectual center was initiated by Maurice Strong, a multimillionaire businessman and United Nations Undersecretary, and his wife, Hanne Marstrand Strong.
+Using land acquired from the corporations Strong controlled, they established the Manitou Foundation and Manitou Institute.
+According to its website, the institute "provides grants and some financial support in Crestone/Baca, Colorado to qualified religious and spiritual projects."
+The foundation granted land in the area to several spiritual and intellectual centers.

+Crestone is one of only a handful of places in the United States where open-air funeral pyres are legally permitted.
+Since 1998, over 75 individuals have been cremated on an open-air pyre in Crestone.